oss-slu/Step_Time_Biofeedback/backend/README.md

 # Step-Time Biofeedback Backend

 ## Description
-This README provides instructions on how to install necessary dependencies, and run the tests for `Step_Time_Calculation.py`
+This README provides instructions on how to install necessary dependencies, and run the tests for `Step_Time_Calculation.py` and `target_zone_estimationn.py`.

 ## Prerequisites
 Before running any code, make sure you're in your Python virtual environment.
 Once activated, you can install the required dependencies by running: